PatrikErn/Grafana_Labtech/README.md

 Alerts: Error and warnings, offline LTservice and low disk.

-Additions
+**Additions**
 - 2018-04-06:
-Added text panel with description on how to integrate an embedded Excel from a sharepoint site.
+  -  Added text panel with description on how to integrate an embedded Excel from a sharepoint site.
 Useful for charts.
+  - Updated Snippets.json.
+  - Updated Dynamic dashboards a bit.
 - 2018-01-19:
 Added descriptive textpanels in Snippets if there is a panel that needs to be downloaded.